-In 2020-21 the Authority provided £3.0 million funding to its constituent boroughs to increase access to food waste recycling services to over 100,000 households.
-Throughout 2021-22 and 2022-23, there has been a significant improvement, with total food waste reduction.
+In 2020/21 the Authority provided £3.0 million funding to its constituent boroughs to increase access to food waste recycling services to over 100,000 households.
+Throughout the three financial years since, there has been a significant improvement in participation, but there is still more work to be done to drive down food waste within residual waste.

-In 2021-22, the Authority invested £1.2 million in the borough's household reuse and recycling centres and support in improving diversion from residual waste.
+In 2022/23, the Authority invested £1.2 million in the boroughs' household reuse and recycling centres and support in improving diversion from residual waste.
 This was to enable boroughs to reduce residual waste and thus provide cost benefits overall.
-The Authority monitored performance throughout 2022-23, and provided assistance where needed to improve diversion from residual waste at each household reuse and recycling centre.
+The Authority monitored performance throughout 2022/23 and in the current financial year, and provided assistance where needed to improve diversion from residual waste at each household reuse and recycling centre.
+The aim for the coming financial year is to further enhance performance at boroughs' household reuse and recycling centres to reduce household waste residual waste, by setting strong performance measures.